 Dal Tadka, Bedmi Poori, Rassewale Aloo Tamatar or Doobkiwale Aloo, Kaddu ki Khatti Meethi Subzi,Sookhi Urad Dal, Kadhi Pakodi, Moradabadi Dal Chaat, Aloo Matar ki Tehri, Namkeen Jave, Bharwan Karela,Makarsankaranti Special Chilka Urad Dal Khichdi , Moti Pulao(vegetarian version) and many more to come.

 Among many, few of the vegetarian dishes from Uttar Pradesh, here on the blog are..

-Other popular recipes are various Chaat Recipes like Golgappe, Desi Ghee ki Aloo Tikki, Dahi Gujiya a stuffed version of Dahi Bhalle/Vade, Papdi Chaat Aloo Chana Tacos is a fusion recipe that has the flavors of Aloo Chana Chaat.
+Other popular recipes are various Chaat Recipes like Golgappe, Desi Ghee ki Aloo Tikki, Dahi Gujjiya a stuffed version of Dahi Bhalle/Vade, Papdi Chaat Aloo Chana Tacos is a fusion recipe that has the flavors of Aloo (Kala) Chana Chaat.

 And how can we forget the Banarasi Paan that has not become internationally popular as a mouth freshener with flavourful digestive spices after heavy meals.

 Among the drinks Roohafza in water or milk or lassi is a popular summer drink along with Jal Jeera and Shikanjavi( Desi Lemonade) .
 Thandai made with nuts and aromatic spices is another popular drink for summers and Holi time.

 Cooking with Green Peas

 I making full use of fresh green peas and cooking a lot my favourite dishes with it, like this Methi Matar Malai.
 Frozen peas though available all round the year but you can't beat the taste of fresh seasonal produce!